rodriguezmatid/personal-page/README.md

-# Matías Rodríguez — Blog
+# Matias Rodriguez — Blog

 Personal site built with Next.js and MDX, featuring a bilingual blog (ES/EN), dark/light theme, and optimized for Vercel deployment.